Why Ruck 'N' Run?

 More details here: RunSignUp.com/RuckNRun

-This is George Fuller, the Founder & Race Director of Ruck ‘N’ Run.
+This is George Fuller, the Creator & Race Director of Ruck ‘N’ Run®.

 For years, I wanted to help make a positive impact among fellow Veterans.
 I’ve seen and heard Veterans in need; some with physical/mental combat wounds, others that are homeless, some are both.
 I’m concerned how commercialized Veterans Day and even Memorial Day have become.
 It’s not about a sale.
 It’s about our Service Members.

 With this in mind, I wanted to put action behind words.
-As a Veteran and a prior Drill Sergeant, I’ve seen first hand what the military and supporting communities can accomplish together.
+As a Veteran and a Drill Sergeant, I’ve seen firsthand what the military and supporting communities can accomplish together.
 So, I came up with an event that brings our local community together to focus on giving back to Veterans, especially those in need.
 It’s called Ruck ‘N’ Run (RNR).

 RNR brings Veterans and civilians together in a fun, motivating, yet challenging event to honor those who serve(d).
-RNR is a “boot camp inspired” 5.56K walk/run, with 5 stations along the route where participants complete a set of exercises.
+RNR is a “boot camp inspired” walk/run, with exercise stations along the route where participants complete a set of exercises.

-This year, RNR is on Veterans Day, Saturday, November 11 in Republic, MO (just west of Springfield).
+This year, RNR is on Saturday, November 10 in Republic, MO (just west of Springfield).

 Everyone that competes will earn a finisher medal and event shirt.
 This year, we are donating to Combat Boot & High Heels; a non-profit Veterans organization.
 Just like last year, we’re collecting canned goods for Home at Last; a local non-profit that assists Veterans and their families who are homeless or at risk of becoming homeless.